volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 This process is complicated and there are many things that can go wrong, therefore relying on it is a bit risky.

-In summary, while your client-side JavaScript application can be indexed, it is still better to use server-side or pre-rendering, as it makes your website faster both, for users and crawlers.
+In summary, while your client-side JavaScript application can be indexed, it is still better to use Server-Side or Pre-Rendering, as it makes your website faster both, for users and crawlers.

 ## Tip 1: Use Pre-Rendering

-Pre-rendering is a process of pre-loading of the website content with the help of Headless Chrome to prepare it for web crawlers.
+Pre-Rendering is a process of pre-loading of the website content with the help of Headless Chrome to prepare it for web crawlers.

 > [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) is a way to run the Chrome browser in a headless environment.
 Essentially, running Chrome without chrome!
 It brings all modern web platform features provided by Chromium and the Blink rendering engine to the command line.

-Typically pre-rendering done with the help of a service (like [prerender.io](https://prerender.io/)), or a library (like [react-snap](https://github.com/stereobooster/react-snap)) that intercepts all requests to your website and checks **user-agent** to determine whether a website is requested by a robot or a human.
+Typically Pre-Rendering done with the help of a service (like [prerender.io](https://prerender.io/)), or a library (like [react-snap](https://github.com/stereobooster/react-snap)) that intercepts all requests to your website and checks **user-agent** to determine whether a website is requested by a robot or a human.

-If a viewer is a bot, it gets pre-rendered version of a website (cached HTML).
+If a viewer is a bot, it gets Pre-Rendered version of a website (cached HTML).

 If a viewer is a human, a website is loaded normally.

 #### Pros and Cons of Pre-Rendering

-As with all other approaches, pre-rendering comes with its own advantages and disadvantages.
+As with all other approaches, Pre-Rendering comes with its own advantages and disadvantages.

 #### Pros

 * allows Google to see the content for indexing
-* easy-to-implement (in comparison to server-side rendering or isomorphic applications)
+* easy-to-implement (in comparison to Server-Side Rendering or isomorphic applications)
-* lighter server payload (in comparison to server-side rendering)
+* lighter server payload (in comparison to Server-Side rendering)

 #### Cons

-* most services that can be used for pre-rendering are paid and work poorly with dynamic content
+* most services that can be used for Pre-Rendering are paid and work poorly with dynamic content

 ## Tip 2: Use Server-Side Rendering

+With the Server-Side Rendering (SSR) approach, HTML is generated on the server.

+Whenever a website is visited, the browser makes a request to the server which generates the HTML content and returns it back.

+There is a great open-source framework called [Next.js](https://nextjs.org/), that enables SSR for React-based web applications.

+It relieves a lot of problems which are typically faced by the developers, trying to set up SSR from scratch. is easy to start with and has awesome [documentation](https://nextjs.org/docs).

+Make sure to consider using it when building a website that requires good SEO.

+## Tip 3: Use Static-Site Generation

-## Tip 3: Build Isomorphic Applications
+## Tip 4: Build Isomorphic Applications

 ## Summary